secure-software-engineering/upcy/README.md

 Then wait for the databases to start.

 ### Build UpCy
-- Build UpCy and its docker container `mvn clean compile package`
+- To build UpCy and its docker container run `mvn clean compile package`.